amprosk/COMP4036-Project-Proskauer-Yulfo-Lopez/README.md

 ## Basic Writing Rules
 Once you install everything, you are now ready to use this language.
-When writing a 2x2 or a 3x3 matrix after each equation you must seperate them by using `&` key.
+When writing a system of 2 or 3 equations, after each equation you must seperate them by using `&` key.
-When you are finished writing your 2 or 3 equations, end your matrix by using `#` key.
+When you are finished writing your 2 or 3 equations, end the system by using `#` key.

 ### IMPORTANT Minor Language Inconveniences